MobileTeleSystems/data-rentgen/docs/entities.rst

 - for Spark applicationName it is a Spark applicationId
 - for Airflow DAG it is a DagRun
 - for Airflow Task it is a TaskInstance
+- for Apache Flink it is jobId
+- for dbt it is ``dbt run`` instance

 It contains following fields:

 - ``id: uuidv7`` - unique identifier, generated on client.
 - ``created_at: timestamp`` - extracted UUIDv7 timestamp, used for filtering purpose.
 - ``job_id: int`` - bound to specific Job.
-- ``parent_run_id: int`` - parent Run which triggered this specific Run, e.g. Spark applicationId was triggered by Airflow Task Instance.
+- ``parent_run_id: uuidv7`` - parent Run which triggered this specific Run, e.g. Spark applicationId was triggered by Airflow Task Instance, or Airflow Task Instance is a child of Airflow DagRun.
 - ``started_at: timestamp | None`` - timestamp when OpenLineage event with ``eventType=START`` was received.
 - ``started_by user: User | None`` - Spark session started as specific OS user/Kerberos principal.
 - ``start_reason: Enum | None`` - "why this Run was started?":